-In the event, the European Council in Berlin allocated $\in 213$ billion to structural measures in the 15 Member States for the 2000-2006 period, an average of $\in 30$ billion a year.
-The resources given as pre-accession aid ($\in 3$ billion) and the sums reserved for the countries which join between 2002 and 2006 form an additional part of the overall package for cohesion policy.
-In addition, cohesion policy for new Member States after accession was set at a progressively increasing figure reaching $\in 12$ billion in 2006.
+In the event, the European Council in Berlin allocated EUR 213 billion to structural measures in the 15 Member States for the 2000-2006 period, an average of EUR 30 billion a year.
+The resources given as pre-accession aid (EUR 3 billion) and the sums reserved for the countries which join between 2002 and 2006 form an additional part of the overall package for cohesion policy.
+Cohesion policy for new Member States after accession was set at a progressively increasing figure reaching EUR 12 billion in 2006.
 These decisions together set the total amount in effect at 0.45% of the GDP in the enlarged Union of 21 Member States in 2006, virtually the same as at the beginning of the period for EU15.

-The same percentage needs not necessarily be taken as a reference point for future cohesion funding but it must be clear that, in order to remain credible, regional and cohesion policy needs to deploy resources commensurate with needs in the circumstances which prevail.
+The same percentage does not necessarily need to be taken as a reference point for future cohesion funding but it must be clear that, in order to remain credible, regional and cohesion policy needs to deploy resources commensurate with needs in the circumstances which prevail.